schepedw/active_record_migrations/README.md

 without losing any of the rows created by the initial db seeding__

 ## Setup
-You'll need to run `rake db:create_roles` and `rake db:setup`.
+You'll need to run `rake db:create_roles` and `RAILS_ENV=test rake db:setup`.
 Note that db:setup is the same as `db:create db:schema:load db:seed`.

+If you've got everything set up correctly, you should be able to run `be rspec` and see one passing test

 ## Testing
 The tests in #TODO are organized in sections, each of which corresponds